TGlide/providers-inference-metrics/spec.md

         *   Test converting the internal data structure (holding all info from FR3.1.7) into the flat structure required for a CSV row, ensuring correct order and types (especially timestamps).
 Ensure headers are sanitized via `sanitizeHeaders` during this process.
     *   **`calculateDuration(startTime: number, endTime: number): number`**:
         *   Test with typical timestamps.
 Should return the correct difference in milliseconds.

-This updated specification provides a comprehensive guide for building the Inference Providers Metrics Tracker, incorporating the requested refinements and best practices.
-Remember to start by writing the failing unit tests for the components listed in Section 11 before implementing the logic itself.